Holabird, South Dakota

 Holabird is an unincorporated community in Hyde County, South Dakota, United States.
-Although not tracked by the Census Bureau, Holabird has been assigned the ZIP code of 57540.

 History

 Holabird was the maiden name of a railroad official's wife, the daughter of Connecticut lieutenant governor William S. Holabird.
 The community got its start when the railroad was extended to that point.
-A post office was established in Holabird in 1884.
+A post office was established in Holabird in 1884 but is no longer in operation: Holabird mail services are provided by the post office in Highmore.